Cuantas Onzas Tiene El Kilo

 The International Kilogram Prototype: A Foundation of Measurement

 The kilogram is defined using the International Prototype Kilogram (IPK), a platinum-iridium cylinder kept at the International Bureau of Weights and Measures (BIPM) near Paris.
 For a long time, this physical object served as the primary standard for mass.
-However, recent advancements in science have led to a new definition of the kilogram based on fundamental constants of nature, ensuring greater precision and stability in the long term.
-This new definition, based on Planck's constant, is more robust and less prone to changes caused by environmental factors.
+That said, recent advancements in science have led to a new definition of the kilogram based on fundamental constants of nature, ensuring greater precision and stability in the long term.
+This new definition, based on Planck's constant, is more strong and less prone to changes caused by environmental factors.

 Frequently Asked Questions (FAQ)